Why It Works

 So instead of a no-bake filling, try a stove-top cooked filling using cornstarch as the thickener.
 The cooked and cooled "custard" has a smooth texture, somewhere between pudding and, surprisingly, a soft custard.
 While the filling requires no baking, it does need to chill overnight; so be sure to make it the day before Thanksgiving.

 As for the crust, you have some choices.
-You could make a crumb crust by grinding allergen-safe gingersnaps (or other cookies) or a traditional gluten-free crust or a gluten-free and allergen-free crust.
+You could make a crumb crust by grinding allergen-safe gingersnaps (or other cookies), or a gluten-free, egg-free, dairy-free crust or a gluten-free crust with butter and eggs.

 *Soy milk also works but I have a soy allergy and was unable to taste the final filling.
 My tasters enjoyed it; noting that it had a bit of a "grain-like nuttiness."